gis-yang/DroneMapping/README.md

 Open training course for drone mapping: (3/5) Calibrate the drone and setup the software

 ### Air Space Regulation
-In the U.S., all drones are required to be registered with the FAA if they weigh more than 0.55 lbs (250 grams) and less than 55 lbs (25 kg).
-When operating a drone, a Remote Pilot-in-Command cannot fly an UAV higher than 400 feet above ground level (AGL), unless it’s flown within a 400-foot radius of a structure and does not fly higher than 400 feet above the structure’s immediate uppermost limit.
-The minimum distance of the UAS from clouds must be no less than 500 feet below the cloud and 2,000 feet horizontally from the cloud.
-In Canada, a drone pilot certificate must be acquired in order to conduct basic operations (ie. Flights < 120 m ASL, maintain distance from bystanders (30 m),
+* all drones are required to be registered with the FAA if they weigh more than 0.55 lbs (250 grams) and less than 55 lbs (25 kg).
+* When operating a drone, a Remote Pilot-in-Command cannot fly an UAV higher than 400 feet above ground level (AGL), unless it’s flown within a 400-foot radius of a structure and does not fly higher than 400 feet above the structure’s immediate uppermost limit.
+* The minimum distance of the UAS from clouds must be no less than 500 feet below the cloud and 2,000 feet horizontally from the cloud.

+For more FAA regulation, please read [FAA remote pilot study guide](/Documents/remote_pilot_study_guide.pdf)

 # 3. Autonomous Mapping